 Within the foundational coursework, you will begin tailoring the curriculum to your professional aspirations and interests by selecting from a list of course offerings:

-As a Master of Global Affairs student, you will choose an area of concentration.
+As a master of global affairs student, you will choose an area of concentration.
 Within each concentration, classes are designed to take you deeper into a specific field, giving you the professional skills and knowledge to address issues about which you are the most passionate.
+All students acquire training in global affairs, plus focused training in a specific area of interest—global health, human rights, international law, global religion, democratic politics, migration and refugees, or other areas.

 *Students who fulfill this course requirement prior to matriculation can pursue elective coursework